 - 1. What signs and symptoms did Alex experience when he was having panic attacks? - 2.
 What supports did Alex access when he was struggling?
 How were these supports helpful for Alex?
 Who are some adults a young person could turn to if they wanted to get support? - 3.
-As Alex experienced, school can be a stressful.
+As Alex experienced, school can be stressful.
 What are other possible sources of stress? - 4.
 Alex describes a mind-body connection.
 In what ways can you take care of both your physical and mental health?

-PLAY VIDEO 4: NATASHA'S STORY
+○ PLAY VIDEO 4: Natasha's Story

-1. What were some changes that Natasha noticed in herself when she was struggling with a depressed mood, or that others might have noticed in her?
+- 1. What were some changes that Natasha noticed in herself when she was struggling with a depressed mood, or that others might have noticed in her? - 2.
+What other changes might you notice in a friend or family member who is struggling with a mental health challenge?